StephenGriffies/StephenGriffies.github.io/_pages/models.md

 <p align="justify">

-Global ocean/sea-ice models are commonly used to help understand the mechanics of ocean climate variations and to directly compare to observations.
+Global ocean/sea-ice models are commonly used to help understand the mechanics of ocean variations and to directly compare to observations.
 In the absence of an interactive atmospheric model, the modeler must make decisions for how to force the ocean/sea-ice model in a way that does not compromise on the scientific investigation.